Module 10: Unpacking Whiteness

 Introduction

 As you begin this module, it is important for you to know that I am white.
 Why am I telling you this?
 Because the fact that I am white has impacted, and continues to impact, how I experience the world.
 Because with my whiteness comes privilege and advantage.
-Because, as Dr. Robin Di Angelo argues, the first challenge white people face in working toward social justice, in working with Black, Indigenous, and People of Color (BIPOC) to create an inclusive and equitable world, is naming our race.

 Many white Americans do not recognize white as a race.
 When asked about their race, they often focus on their ethnic heritage and respond with “I’m Irish” [or English or German].
 (For a refresher on race versus ethnicity, see Module 3).
 Because they don’t see white as a race, many white Americans have never thought about what it means to be white, about how being white advantages them, or about how whiteness negatively impacts the lives of BIPOC.
 These are the topics we will explore in this module as we unpack whiteness.